JanWilczek/wolf-sound-blog/_posts/synthesis/2021-09-24-wavetable-synthesis-juce.md

 }
 ```

-Again, the length of the wave table (64) could be made a parameter, but I decided to fix it for simplicity.
+The length of the wave table (64) could be a parameter, but I decided to fix it for simplicity.

 In `generateSineWaveTable()` we create a vector of a fixed length and fill it with samples of one period of the sine.
-Sine's period is $2\pi$ so we increase linearly the phase given to `std::sinf()`.
+Sine's period is $2\pi$ so we increase the phase linearly from 0 to $2\pi - \frac{2\pi}{64}$.

-Oscillators are instances of `WavetableOscillator`. `WavetableOscillator` produces samples by looping over the wavetable.
-To this end, it needs the sample rate information, the wave table to loop over, and, eventually, (at runtime) the frequency it should play.
-We will pass the first two to the constructor of `WavetableOscillator` ([4] in Listing 3).

 ### Connection to PluginProcessor

-To connect our `WavetableSynth` with `PluginProcessor` we create a member variable in `PluginProcessor`.
+To connect our `WavetableSynth` with `PluginProcessor`, we create a member variable in `PluginProcessor`.

 _Listing 5.
 PluginProcessor.h: synth member variable._
 ```cpp